Canon 200D vs Panasonic G80

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 200D vs Panasonic G80